JacksonFB123/PyPaint/README.md

 # PyPaint
 A GUI Based Painting Application.
-- Update Notes -
+## Future Updates
-There will be color changing settings in v1.1
+- There will be color changing in version 1.1.